How to reduce ecommerce cart abandonment

-While you don’t often see that scenario play out in bricks and mortar shops, the ease of online shopping — we can filter products, compare prices, and add items to cart with a few taps — means that it’s quite common for online shoppers to abandon their order at the slightest inconvenience.
-This is what is known as cart abandonment.
+While you don’t often see that scenario play out in bricks and mortar shops, the ease of online shopping — we can filter products, compare prices, and add items to cart with a few taps — makes it quite easy for online shoppers to give up on their order at the slightest inconvenience.
+This is known as cart abandonment.

-In this article, we’ll dive more into cart abandonment and give you actionable steps for how to solve it, improve the customer experience, and — crucially — increase your conversion rate.
+In this article, we’ll dive more into cart abandonment and give you actionable steps to solve it, improve the customer experience, and increase your conversion rate.

 What is cart abandonment, and why is it a problem for merchants?

-Cart abandonment (also known as basket abandonment) refers to when customers add items to their online shopping basket but exit your online store without finalising the purchase.
-By discovering the reasons for cart abandonment and remedying them, you’ll positively impact revenue — because each abandoned order is potentially a lost sale (or even a lost customer).
+Cart abandonment is when customers add items to their online shopping basket but exit your online store without finalising the purchase.
+It’s a problem for merchants because it costs them potential revenue.
+Each abandoned order is a lost sale, or even a lost customer.

 Cart abandonment may happen before or after a customer initiates the checkout process.
 Checkout abandonment specifically occurs when customers have started the checkout process but have not completed the transaction.
 Both scenarios are problematic for retailers.